lelox93/SimpleThimble/index.rst

 Welcome to Simple Thimble documentation!
 ===================================================
 Simple Thimble is the first open-source and low-cost do-it-yourself project to build your **own** VR-enabled **force feedback device**.
+Here is some new content from VS Code.

 .. toctree::
    :maxdepth: 2